Noh: Training

 Actors begin their training as young children, traditionally at the age of three.

 Zeami identified nine levels or types of Noh acting.
 Lower levels emphasize movement.
 Higher levels are metaphorically compared with the opening of a flower and involve spiritual prowess.

 There are five extant schools training shite actors: Kanze (観世), Hōshō (宝生), Komparu (金春), Kongō (金剛), and Kita (喜多).
 Each school has its own iemoto family that carries the name of the school and is considered the most important.
 The iemoto holds the power to create new plays or modify lyrics and performance modes.

 Waki actors are trained in the schools Takayasu (高安), Fukuou (福王), and Hōshō (宝生).

 Two schools train kyōgen actors: Ōkura (大蔵) and Izumi (和泉).

 Eleven schools train instrumentalists, each school specializing in one to three instruments.
+Each instrument has its own schools.
+The Flute (Fue kata) has 3 schools: Issō, Morita, Fujita.
+The shoulder drum (Ko-tsuzumi Kata) has 4 schools: Kō, Kōsei, Ōkura, Kanze.
+The hip drum (Ō-tsuzumi Kata) has 5 schools: Kadono, Takayasu, Ishii, Ōkura, Kanze.
+The stick drum (Taiko Kata) has two schools: Kanze and Komparu.

+The Waki, Hayashi and Kyōgen are collectively known as San-yaku (three roles).
+During the Edo period, each Shite school had these three roles attached to the troupe as an exclusive contract.
+After the Meiji Restoration, some schools were abolished and today there is no such system of the Sankaku being attached to a specific Shite school, meaning the Sankaku roles may perform in any performance of any school.

 The Nohgaku Performers' Association (Nōgaku Kyōkai), with which all professionals are registered, strictly protects the traditions passed down from performers' ancestors (see iemoto).
 However, several secret documents of the Kanze school written by Zeami, as well as materials by Konparu Zenchiku, have been diffused throughout the community of scholars of Japanese theatre.